lambdalainen/floor-renovation/README.md

 ![Floor structure](img/0_initial_state2.jpg)

-There are four layers visible in this picture:
+There are four visible layers in this picture:
 1. Top layer: soft plastic
 2. Cork underlayment
 3. Levelling compound
 4. Concrete subfloor

-The cork underlayment is glued to the levelling compound (visible in the picture), which is a major source of pain in the subsequent process.
+The cork underlayment is glued to the levelling compound, which is a major source of pain in the subsequent process.
 Our plan is to:
 1. Remove the top layer and the cork underlayment (since the damaged area already has these two layers removed)
-2. Level the ground
+2. Level the ground with new levelling compound
-3. Lay vinyl plank flooring
+3. Lay vinyl plank flooring and install new skirting board

 ## Asbestos check

-The house was built in the early 80s and there is a small probability that materials containing asbestos were used, e.g. in the glue.
+The house was built in the early 80s and there is a small probability that asbestos were used in some of the building materials, e.g. the glue.
 I thought it was a must to get this checked.

 ![Asbestos](img/0_asbestos.png)